cschreib/sublime-TestManager/README.md

 The following field can also be set:

  - `"executable_pattern"`: Either a glob pattern (with `*` wildcard) or a single path defining which test executable(s) to include in the test discovery and test execution.
 If this is supplied as an absolute path, it is used as is.
 If this is supplied as a relative path, it is interpreted as relative to the root of the project.
 The default is to include all files at the root of the project, which is most likely not what you want.
-Unfortunately it is impossible for TestExplorer to guess where your test executables will end up, so this will generally need to be set.
+Unfortunately it is impossible for TestManager to guess where your test executables will end up, so this will generally need to be set.

 ### Pytest